liangchow/full-stack-feedback/README.md

 * Writing and previewing Markdown content in a custom editor.
 * Utility-first styling with FantaCSS.
 * Deploying a Next.js app with environment variables using Netlify.

-### Extra for Experts

-* Custom file names
-* Search filter in side nav for documents
-* Cache notes already fetched in a global context state
-* Add categories for notes in side nav
-* Create a more comprehensive landing page
-* Implement the reset password feature
-* Manage login error states with appropriate conditionally rendered error messages